YottaDB/YDBDoc/MessageRecovery/errors.rst

 NODFRALLOCSUPP, The NODEFER_ALLOCATE qualifier is not allowed on this operating system.
 Not changing the defer allocation flag

-MUPIP Error: Indicates the disk space preallocation is not supported on the current operating system.
+MUPIP Error: Indicates that disk space preallocation is not supported on the current operating system.

 Action: Consider using an external utility, such as FALLOCATE, to fulfill the need.
 Currently, Linux and AIX are the supported operating systems for the NODEFER_ALLOCATE feature.